gabes135/gabes135.github.io/_posts/constracts.md

 ![Forever greatful](../assets/gif/wiggins.gif){:style="display:block; margin-left:auto; margin-right:auto"}

 We can contrast that to the MLB, where the most widely used Sabermetric stat is literally called wins above *replacement*.
 There are so many players than can do an alright enough job that to really value a player, you need to compare them to what the [MLB defines as](https://www.mlb.com/glossary/advanced-stats/wins-above-replacement) as "a Minor League replacement or a readily available fill-in free agent."
 So someone not in the major leagues.
-Baseball is just as much about winning on the margins as it is about rostering the biggrst starts (didn't someone write a book about this?).
-As a result, it's harder to justify giving out big money to someone who may be top hitter or top pitcher in the league; better to spread that money out a amongst your roster so that you don't put out an infield of replacement players.
+Baseball is just as much about winning on the margins as it is about rostering the highest profile, highest paid stats (didn't someone write a book about this?).
+As a result, it's harder to justify giving out big money to someone who just may play at an All Star level; better to spread that money out a amongst your roster so that you don't put out an infield of replacement players.

 ![Contract Values](/assets/sports/contract_values.png)

+The distribution of total contract values is a different story.
+There are a ton of high AAV contracts in the NBA, but they just aren't that long.
+The